 Runeterra ranked mode guide

 Our Runeterra ranked mode guide will explain how the ranks work.
 There are rewards for ranked mode performance, though little of this has been confirmed.
 You’ll likely be facing the same decks over and over that are part of the current meta.
-If you want to know how they are made, have a gander at our Legends of Runeterra best decks guide for deck codes you can use to import the best decks.
+If you want to know how they are made, have a gander at our Runeterra best decks guide for deck codes you can use to import the best decks.

 How ranked mode works in Runeterra